awsdocs/amazon-eks-user-guide/doc_source/service-quotas.md

 **Note**
 The quota returned is the number of Amazon ECS tasks or Amazon EKS Pods that can run concurrently on Fargate in this account in the current AWS Region\.

-To work more with service quotas using the AWS CLI, see the [Service Quotas AWS CLI Command Reference](https://docs.aws.amazon.com/cli/latest/reference/service-quotas/index.html#cli-aws-service-quotas)\.
-To request a quota increase, see the [https://docs.aws.amazon.com/cli/latest/reference/service-quotas/request-service-quota-increase.html](https://docs.aws.amazon.com/cli/latest/reference/service-quotas/request-service-quota-increase.html) command in the [AWS CLI Command Reference](https://docs.aws.amazon.com/cli/latest/reference/service-quotas/index.html#cli-aws-service-quotas)\.
+To work more with service quotas using the AWS CLI, see [https://docs.aws.amazon.com/cli/latest/reference/service-quotas/index.html](https://docs.aws.amazon.com/cli/latest/reference/service-quotas/index.html) in the *AWS CLI Command Reference*\.
+To request a quota increase, see the [https://docs.aws.amazon.com/cli/latest/reference/service-quotas/request-service-quota-increase.html](https://docs.aws.amazon.com/cli/latest/reference/service-quotas/request-service-quota-increase.html) command in the *AWS CLI Command Reference*\.

 ------